 A spouse in another state or even another country can file a motion for support against a Florida resident.
 Boccarro vs. Pinto 912 So.
 2d 57 (Fla.
 1st DCA 2005).
 That filing, though must be in the county where the Florida resident lives.
 So if the Florida spouse lives in Naples, Florida, the filing must be made in Collier County, Florida.

 In conclusion, legal separation does not exist in Florida but there are many legal options available in Florida that allow you the same benefits as a legal separation.
-Contact my law office in Naples, Florida to learn more about these options and if any of them are a good fit for your situation.
+Contact my family law office in Naples, Florida to learn more about these options and if any of them are a good fit for your situation.